OMEGATRYON/OMEGATRYON.github.io/blog.md

 # Blog post 2 ----01/26/2023
 Stressful project
 >After about 7 hours since starting the major project we will be presenting for demo on friday, I had finally finished.
-I feel like i failed in a way as most of my situation was attempting to google things, fortunently i had a few AHA moments that took me for a Serotonin ride.
+I feel like i failed in a way as most of my situation was attempting to google things, fortunately i had a few AHA moments that took me for a Serotonin ride.
 One of those moments was when i had put all four images into one box to the side of my page.
 I'd rate this project a 10/10.

 >“Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time.” –-- Thomas Edison